 Our compensation committee makes all compensation decisions regarding our named executive officers.
-Our compensation committee is charged with, among other things, the responsibility of reviewing executive officer compensation policies and practices to ensure adherence to our compensation philosophy and objectives and that the total compensation paid to our executive officers is consistent with our performance, fair, reasonable and competitive with companies within our industry.
+Our compensation committee is charged with, among other things, the responsibility of reviewing our named executive officer compensation policies and practices to ensure adherence to our compensation philosophy and objectives and that the total compensation paid to our named executive officers is consistent with our performance, fair, reasonable and competitive with companies within our industry.

-Our chief executive officer annually reviews the performance of each of our executive officers, other than himself, and, based on these reviews, makes recommendations to our compensation committee regarding salary adjustments, annual incentive bonus payments and equity incentive awards for such executive officers.
-The compensation committee believes it is valuable to consider the recommendations of our chief executive officer with respect to these matters because, given his knowledge of our operations and the day-to-day responsibilities of our executive officers, he is in a unique position to provide the compensation committee with perspective into the performance of our executive officers in light of our business at a given point in time.
-While the compensation committee considers the chief executive officer's reviews and recommendations, the compensation committee decides the compensation of our named executive officers and also considers, among other things, company and individual performance, peer group data and recommendations from Radford as further described below.
+Our chief executive officer annually reviews the performance of each of our named executive officers, other than himself, and, based on these reviews, makes recommendations to our compensation committee regarding salary adjustments, annual incentive bonus payments and equity incentive awards for such named executive officers.
+The compensation committee believes it is valuable to consider the recommendations of our chief executive officer with respect to these matters because, given his knowledge of our operations and the day-to-day responsibilities of our named executive officers, he is in a unique position to provide the compensation committee with perspective into the performance of our executive officers in light of our business at a given point in time.
+While the compensation committee considers the chief executive officer's reviews and recommendations, the compensation committee decides the compensation of our named executive officers and also considers, among other things, company and individual performance, peer group data and recommendations from Radford, the compensation committee's independent compensation consultant, as further described below.

-As part of the 2018 compensation process, our compensation committee retained Radford as its independent compensation consultant, who has served in this capacity since 2011.
-Radford provided advisory services only with respect to executive and equity compensation and a competitive assessment of compensation for non-executives and sales personnel, in each case, as directed by the compensation committee, and does no other business with the Company.
-Please see "Compensation Discussion and Analysis" for further description of the services provided by Radford.
-Radford provides additional services to management in the areas of non-executive compensation, with all activities being reviewed and approved by the chair of the compensation committee before any services are provided.
-Prior to engaging Radford, our compensation committee considered the independence of Radford in accordance with the terms of the compensation committee's charter and applicable regulations.
-Our compensation committee did not identify any conflicts of interest with respect to Radford.
+As part of the 2020 compensation process, our compensation committee retained Radford, which is part of the Reward Solutions practice at Aon plc, as its independent compensation consultant.
+Radford has served in this capacity since 2011.
+Radford provided advisory services with respect to executive and equity compensation and a competitive assessment of compensation for non-executives and sales personnel, in each case, as directed by the compensation committee.
+Radford provides additional services to management in the areas of non-executive compensation (including deferred compensation), with all activities being reviewed and approved by the chair of the compensation committee before any services are provided.
+Prior to engaging Radford, our compensation committee considered the independence of Radford in accordance with the terms of the compensation committee's charter and applicable regulations mandated by Nasdaq and the SEC.
+After conducting this assessment, our compensation committee did not identify any conflicts of interest with respect to Radford.

-The compensation committee took the results of Radford's comparative analyses of our peer groups (as described below), as well as the considerations provided by Radford with respect to components and levels of compensation for our executive officers, under advisement in determining competitive market practice in our industry.
-The compensation committee considered the assessment of peer group market compensation, historical compensation levels, subjective assessments of individual performance and worth and other subjective factors in establishing and approving the various elements of our executive compensation program for 2018.
+The compensation committee took the results of Radford's comparative analyses of our peer groups (as described below), as well as the considerations provided by Radford with respect to components and levels of compensation for our named executive officers, under advisement in determining competitive market practice in our industry.
+The compensation committee considered the assessment of peer group market compensation, historical compensation levels, subjective assessments of individual performance and worth and other subjective factors in establishing and approving the various elements of our executive compensation program for 2020.